Staff

 – Scientific Curator of Seed Conservation

 As Scientific Curator of Seed Conservation, Dustin manages NTBG’s Seed Bank and Laboratory and specialize in ex situ seed conservation biology with an emphasis on seed and pollen storage behavior, seed longevity and aging kinetics, seed borne pathogen abatement, and seed dormancy and dormancy alleviation of native Hawaiian plant species of conservation importance.
 His research aims to understand how seeds respond to desiccation and subfreezing temperatures, identifying regeneration intervals, and determining optimal seed propagation techniques.
-Dustin holds and MSc in Plant Biology and Conservation from Arizona State University and a PhD degree from 2023 from the University of Copenhagen, Denmark, focused on seed conservation biology in the Hawaiian flora.
+Dustin holds an MSc in Plant Biology and Conservation from Arizona State University and a PhD degree from 2023 from the University of Copenhagen, Denmark, focused on seed conservation biology in the Hawaiian flora.

 Contact: dwolkis@ntbg.org